In this article, we explore DNA damage, its consequences, and how researchers are developing potential ways to repair it.

 Developing more focused antioxidants

 Scientists are developing targeted antioxidants to address the most damaging types of reactive oxygen species (ROS) within cells.
-If successful, this could prevent the potential off-target effects seen from using antioxidant supplementation.
+If successful, this could prevent the potential off-target effects that come from antioxidant supplementation.

-A 2018 meta-analysis found that taking MitoQ supplements may help reduce oxidative stress in mitochondria with aging.
+A 2018 meta-analysis found that taking MitoQ supplements may help reduce oxidative stress in mitochondria.
 However, the effects of MitoQ on other markers of oxidative stress and aging were unclear.
 Larger human studies are needed to fully understand the benefits of MitoQ in reducing oxidative stress and slowing aging.

 Boosting antioxidant defenses